-While, as my brethren know, I am not over anxious about debates with our brethren; especially, when such debates are open and before the outside world, nor do I go about hunting for them, nor do I go about making challenges for them, but since they have made the suggestion, and if a few hundred of the fifty thousand brethren in Dallas would agree to attend such a friendly investigation as suggested.
-I believe it would do much good, so I am for it.
+While, as my brethren know, I am not over anxious about debates with our brethren; especially, when such debates are open and before the outside world, nor do I go about hunting for them, nor do I go about making challenges for them, but since they have made the suggestion, and if a few hundred of the fifty thousand brethren in Dallas would agree to attend such a friendly investigation as suggested, I believe it would do much good, so I am for it.
 We have suggested Bro.
 Ervin Waters to represent us, if and when, such investigation takes place in Dallas.
 In fact, the discussion with Bro.
 Hines, no doubt, would have done much good if his brethren in any appreciable number had attended.
 Although we do not have a congregation in Dallas that endorses fully Bro.
 Gay or our position, yet we do have a number of such congregations near enough to attend, which they did to our gratification.
 We do, however, have some members living in Dallas who go to Fort Worth and other places for worship.

 I would like to suggest to the faithful brethren in Texas, right here, that we need to arrange for a real gospel meeting to be conducted in Dallas in the near future (summer of 1949) with a view to establishing a faithful congregation in that city.
-But, it will require ability on the part of the and he has written many interesting things, but preachers, singers, and others, as well as comhe was writing many times when he should have siderable finances.
+But, it will require ability on the part of the preachers, singers, and others, as well as considerable finances.
 Shall we have it, brethren? -Homer L. King